BZoennchen/supercollider-book/intro.md

 >The 21st century is oppressed by a crushing sense of finitude and exhaustion. -- *Mark Fisher*

-We live between emails, calendars, and *Zoom*-Meetings, missing out on the things that really make us happy: talking to other people, playing with our kids, and giving love to others.
+We live between emails, calendars, and *Zoom*-meetings, missing out on the things that really make us happy: talking to other people, playing with our kids, and giving love to others.
 At the same time, there is always a *fear of missing out*:
 Can I get in on this thing before it is completely gone?